 Canada has given the world some of it’s greatest treasures, from Montreal Bagels to Poutine and the finest hockey player to ever grace the ice.
 Often forgotten is the bounty of YA authors that have come from the Great White North.
 Below is a list of some of our favorite Canadian story weavers, and the books of theirs you absolutely have to check out!

 Nicki Pau Preto’s debut novel, Crown of Feathers is a fantasy novel about a girl who disguises herself as a boy to join a secret group of warriors that ride phoenixes into battle.
-This epic read is perfect for fans of Ember in the Ashes and the Three Dark Crowns series.
+Once you’ve finished this book, be sure to pick up the sequel, Heart of Flames!

 Caryn Lix is a new addition to our Canadian authors.
 Her pulse-pounding sci-fi novel Sanctuary is a fantastic read in the vein of Aliens and X-Men, and perfect for fans of The Darkest Minds.